Click here to download the PDF

 Close monitoring of biochemistry, renal blood levels, increasing oral feeding, and reducing the amount of chyme discarded will guide weaning off PN and IV fluids.
 Refer to the Suggested Chyme Reinfusion and Parenteral Nutrition Weaning Guidelines for more information.
 Time taken to wean off PN will be dependent on individual patient characteristics but ensuring a level of independence with the device is necessary so that patients are able to maintain high use of the device.

 Patients will likely have a bowel movement within the first two to four days of refeeding, depending on the frequency and volume of refeeding.
-The frequency of bowel movements is also influenced by the patient's physiology and the amount of colon that remains intact.
+The frequency of bowel movements is also influenced by the patient's physiology and the amount of colon that remains in circuit.
 The first bowel movement will likely have a Bristol 5 or 6 consistency, progressing towards a Bristol 3 to 4 by the end of the second week.
 Bowel movement consistency will be affected by Loperamide use and length of colon the patient has available for reabsorption.
+If the patient is comfortable and showing no signs of clinical constipation, just wait for the first bowel movement.
+If there are clinical signs of constipation, consider making up a Macrogol with 150-200ml warm water and reinfusing it downstream with The Insides Driver or using an enema.

 Reintroducing chyme downstream may ignite a Clostridium difficile infection that was lying dormant in the colon.
 If this occurs, monitor the patient and treat it accordingly.
 Low-level colitis may be present in patients that have been defunctioned for an extended period.
 This complication should resolve in 2-3 weeks.